-The minor is composed of three core courses and your choice of electives from three different categories.
+The minor is composed of five courses: two core courses and your choice of three electives from three different categories.

 An examination of interdisciplinary understandings of foundations of peace and war.
 This course examines current international peace keeping efforts and human rights’ organizations as well as analyzes current employment opportunities in the field.
 This course will satisfy a gtPathways Arts and Humanities Ways of thinking (GT-AH3) general education requirement.

 2. PEAC 401: Conflict Resolution Strategies

 An examination of various conflict resolution strategies including distributive, integrative, and principled negotiation as well as a variety of mediation strategies ranging from traditional to transformative.
 It requires both scholarly and practical experiences through strategy analysis and numerous role plays.

 - Anthropology: ANTH 212 Applied Anthropology

 - HIST 335 Work and Workers